Digital Video Cameras

 The sheer choice of video cameras available is becoming greater all the time.
 How do you know which will do the job effectively for you?

 Do you want to film your antics on the ski slopes of southern France?
 Maybe record your wild days skydiving with mates from 14,000 feet?
-Perhaps you want to create your own "how to" video for YouTube or to sell to the public?
+Perhaps you want to create your own "how to" videos for YouTube or to sell to the public?
 Maybe you simply want a high resolution, 4K video camera to record forever your wonderful, growing family as time goes by!

 Whatever you need a video camera for, buy the right one that works for you

 I personally love video.
-I always have ever since my photography tutor (at the age of thirteen) took our class to the local television studios in South East Kent.
+I always have since my photography tutor took our class to the local television studios in South East Kent.
 We were allowed to use the TV cameras including headphones and then play with the mixing desk.
-I was in heaven but why did no-one notice my love for photo and video back then in the early 1980's!
+I was just 15,

 Since then, I have always had some way of recording family events.
 Whether it be a stills camera or cine/video camera.
 I still have all that footage and all those photos to hopefully look at and reminisce over in years to come.
 Here I am in 1985 on the day of Live Aid.
 I was filming my grandparent's golden wedding anniversary from the roof.
 However, that footage was lost when my father taped over it with a western movie!!!